The influencer marketing best practices you should know to run a smooth influencer campaign

 You can read our guide to reposting etiquette here.

-These are 9 influencer marketing best practices in the industry right now, but of course, as influencer marketing develops further in 2017, we will no doubt see more best practices come into play, so watch this space.
+These are 9 influencer marketing best practices in the industry right now, but of course, as influencer marketing develops in the next couple of years, we will no doubt see more best practices come into play, so watch this space.
 I will continue to update this article when new best practices come up, so you can stay up to date and have everything you need to work with influencers in a positive, fulfilling and ultimately successful way.